Methodology

 Comments, corrections, and dataset suggestions are welcome — write to hello@forkcast.in.
 We acknowledge every email and credit substantive corrections in the next monthly digest.

-Open the free tools or read the blog for the latest applied research.
+Open the free tools, read the complete opening guide, or browse the blog for the latest applied research.

 Forkcast methodology — how we calibrate the free tools | Forkcast